 There are some direct equivalencies between AP subjects and some specific Wellesley courses, see the Registrar’s AP Exam Credit Guide.
 For IB Equivalencies, consult the Registrar's page on International Baccalaureate Credits.
 If you did this kind of advanced work in high school you should consider whether or not to take the equivalent course at Wellesley: Some students take the Wellesley equivalent in order to ensure that they have good knowledge and skills for moving on in that field.
 That is fine, but please note that a student cannot also receive credit for the AP work if they take the Wellesley course in that area.
 Other students will feel that they have a good foundation from their AP work, and will be ready to start at a higher level.
 Talk with your faculty members during Orientation about whether your previous coursework qualifies you to start at a more advanced level.

 If you have scores of 5 on a language AP, and you want to go on in that language at Wellesley, you should still take the placement exam for that language.
-The Chemistry Department offers advice about taking the chemistry placement exam if you have a score of 5 on the Chemistry AP.
 See the Physics Department's FAQ for advice about taking the Physics exemption/placement exams if you have a score of 5 on the Physics Aps.
 All students should take the Math Placement Test regardless of their AP scores.

 To get AP credit added to your record, have the College Board report your scores to Wellesley's Registrar's Office.
 No credit for AP courses will be added to a student's record until after the successful completion of one year of study at Wellesley, but you can have the scores sent in advance of that.